jayanthkoushik/corgy/docs/corgy.md

 ### corgy.corgyparser(var_name)
 Decorate a function as a custom parser for a variable.

-**NOTE**: This decorator is only available on Python 3.9 or higher.

 To use a custom function for parsing an argument with `Corgy`, use this decorator.
 Parsing functions must be static, and should only accept a single string argument.